arcnmx/neat-stuff/README.md

   - unfortunately unmaintained, are there any good alternatives?
 - [num_enum](https://github.com/illicitonion/num_enum) — might be a nice enum derive crate?
 - [enumn](https://github.com/dtolnay/enumn) — enum derive from primitive, but why isn't this `TryFrom`?
-- A Rust testing framework might be nice; there [seems to be an aversion](https://github.com/rust-lang/rust/issues/46488#issuecomment-358783310) to expanding the built-in test functionality

 #### Unstable Features